wanlinyang1111/nutri-ai-frontend/README.md

 A responsive, multilingual nutrition assistant web app powered by AI.
 This is the **frontend** of the Nutri AI system, built with **React**, supporting **voice input**, **AI chatbot**, and **personalized health tracking**.

-> 🎥 Demo video and screenshots included below.
+> 🎥 Demo video included below.
 > 🔒 Supports both real user login and **Demo Mode** (no backend required).

 ---